phoebe-leong/CodeHub/README.md

 # CodeHub

-The program allows you to choose between text analysis and calculation.

 ### Text Analysis

 The text analysis program asks for a word, and then presents you with three options: